-- 1. Ensure the School has effective policies and procedures in place for recruitment of all staff and volunteers in accordance with DFE guidance and legal requirements. - 2.
+- Ensure the School has effective policies and procedures in place for recruitment of all employees and volunteers in accordance with DFE guidance and legal requirements. - 2.
 Monitor the School's compliance with them.

-It is the responsibility of the Headmaster, the Chief Operating Officer, the Human Resources Director and other managers involved in recruitment to:
+It is the responsibility of the Head, the Chief Operating Officer, the Human Resources Director and other managers involved in recruitment to:

-- 1. Ensure that the School operates safe recruitment procedures and makes sure all appropriate checks are carried out on all staff and volunteers who work at the School. - 2.
+- 1. Ensure that the School operates safe recruitment procedures and makes sure all appropriate checks are carried out on all employees and volunteers who work at the School. - 2.
 To monitor contractors' and agencies' compliance with this document. - 3.
 Promote welfare of children and young people at every stage of the procedure.

-In accordance with the School Staffing Regulations, the governing body has delegated responsibility to the Headmaster (academic staff) and Chief Operating Officer (support staff) to lead in all appointments.
-School governors may be involved in staff appointments but the final decision will rest with the Headmaster or Chief Operating Officer.
+In accordance with the School Staffing Regulations, the governing body has delegated responsibility to the Head (academic employees), Chief Operating Officer (support employees) and the Human Resources Director to lead in all appointments.
+School governors may be involved in appointments, but the final decision will rest with the Head or Chief Operating Officer.